NarubyRiverlione/steamboiler/memory-bank/progress.md

 - ✅ Vacuum decay mechanism when pumps are disabled
 - ✅ Automatic SJAE disabling based on steam flow and pressure conditions
 - ✅ Hotwell water collection and recirculation pump
+- ✅ Energy balance approach for condenser calculations:
+  - Temperature tracking for condensed water returning to the boiler
+  - Calculation of energy absorbed by cold recirculation water
+  - Conversion of absorbed energy to condensed steam volume
+  - Dynamic temperature changes based on energy transfer

 ### User Interface